Two Indonesian fishermen were kidnapped by armed men in the waters off Semporna, a town in the East Malaysian state of Sabah, reported local Police.

 The police have not received any request for ransom and are investigating whether the suspects are related to the Abu Sayyaf group, a Police Spokesman said.

 According to local media, this would be the first kidnapping incident in almost two years.
-Kidnappers of Abu Sayyaf and other militant groups based in the restive southern Philippines have in years abducted residents and foreign tourists in the neighboring Malaysian state Sabah for ransom.
+Kidnappers of Abu Sayyaf and other militant groups based in the restive southern Philippines have in years abducted residents and foreign tourists in the neighbouring Malaysian state Sabah for ransom.

 The Malaysian authorities have strengthened security, imposing curfew in some areas until 13th September between 1800 – 0600 hrs around Sabah seas.